+Federal Aviation Administration

+Me emorandum

 Date: June XX, 2022

-To: All Airports Regional Division Managers
+Fo: All Airports Regional Division Managers

 From: Michael A.P.
 Meyers, P.E.
 Manager, Airport Engineering Division, AAS-100

 Prepared by:

 Subject: Engineering Brief No. 105, Vertiport Design

-This Engineering Brief provides interim guidance to airport owner operators and their support staff for the design of vertiports for vertical takeoff and landing (VTOL) operations.
-Note that this interim guidance will be subject to updates as data, analysis, and VTOL aircraft and operations develop in the future.
+taff for the d his interim g ring Brief provides interim guidance to airport owner operators and their support esign of vertiports for vertical takeoff and landing (VTOL) operations.
+Note that uidance will be subject to updates as data, analysis, and VTOL aircraft and velop in the future.